All Episodes

 Adding jobs.

-We believe we're on the path to recouping all of that.
+The money this administration invested, about $60 billion, we believe we're on the path to recouping all of that.

-What wasn't there a story that the GM announced that they've repaid a lot of the loans, and it turned out later they hadn't repaid anything.
+Wasn't there a story that the GM announced that they've repaid a lot of the loans, and it turned out later they hadn't repaid anything.

 This was just money being a shuffle.

-They have no say so in this.
+They have no say-so in this.

 They've been taken over by the federal government.